23+ Questions To Ask Before Hiring a CRO Agency

 • For you as a client, meetings are important.
 You get to know what the team is working on.
 You provide feedback.
 You learn.
 I can go on about the benefits of meetings.

-While I appreciate that agencies try to watch the time they spend on a project, I think that successful CRO projects require regular meetings.
+While I appreciate that agencies try to manage the time spent on a project, I believe that successful CRO projects require regular meetings.
 My recommendation is to expect at least a meeting every two weeks, preferably once a week.

 20. What methods of communication will we use on the project?

-In addition to the standing meetings, how else are you going to communicate with the CRO agency?
-Avoid email at all costs. it is difficult to track.
-Instantaneous chat programs are okay, but it is NOT a good idea if you run a high-velocity testing program.
+In addition to the standing meetings, how else will you communicate with the CRO agency?
+Avoid email at all costs.
+It isn’t easy to track.
+Instantaneous chat programs are okay, but they are not a good idea if you run a high-velocity testing program.
 A good project management tool (there are hundreds of them) provides a central repository of all the work on the project.

 22. How fast do you launch the first AB test on my site?

-While conversion research is important, some companies spend 6 to 8 weeks doing research.
+While conversion research is important, some companies spend six to eight weeks conducting research.
 Their first AB test is not launched until the end of the second month.
-I do not think you need to wait that long to launch your first AB test.
-Our goal is to launch the first AB test within 2 weeks from the start of the project (3 weeks at the most).
+I don’t think you need to wait that long to launch your first A/B test.
+Our goal is to launch the first A/B test within 2 weeks of the project start (at the latest, 3 weeks).

 23. How much time do you spend on my project?

-Let’s face it.
-The agency goal is to spend as little time as possible on your project while generating the most wins for you.
+The agency’s goal is to spend as little time as possible on your project while generating the most wins for you.
 It is a win-win strategy.

 At least, in theory.